yeoshuheng/yeoshuheng/README.md

 My passion lies in applied and trustworthy AI, but I'm always on the lookout to learn more about how technology can help us solve problems.

-In my free time I like swimming and sketching, I'm also a sucker for the outdoors.
+In my free time I like swimming and sketching, I'm also a avid hiker and a sucker for the outdoors.

-I'm also a huge fan of research!
-(I am a nerd)

 ### Ongoing

 - Trying to survive cs bellcurve
 - Trying to survive math bellcurve
 - Heading to uwaterloo for exchange
+- Trying to fight for a spot on A2 every morning
 - Studying @ sbux everyday